Best Peruvian Amazon River Cruises

 DELFIN AMAZON RIVER CRUISES

-Delfin III The most affordable of the luxury Amazon cruises, Delfin III is a great choice for those looking to cruise the amazon on a very nice vessel, but achieve some savings as well.
-It is the largest of the vessels with space for up to 44 passengers.
-There are 4 different cabin types from the upper and lower suites offering floor to ceiling windows to corner suites with 90 degree floor to ceiling windows and the largest Owner Suite at the front of the ship on the second deck with 180 degree floor to ceiling windows.
-The Corner Suites and Owner Suites have added amenities like an included 30 minute massage and free laundry, a nice perk after exploring in the heat & humidity of the Amazon.
-As the most spacious ship, it also has the most amenities of Delfin’s boats with a small plunge pool on the upper deck, as well as a massage room & small gym.
-It has a spacious indoor lounge with floor to ceiling windows where you can enjoy a drink & air conditioning, while still enjoying the views as you cruise along.
+Delfin III One of the most affordable of the luxury Peruvian Amazon River cruises, Delfin III is a great choice for those looking to cruise the Amazon on a very nice vessel, but achieve some savings as well.
+It is the largest of the vessels, with space for up to 44 passengers.
+There are 4 different cabin types between the Upper and Lower Suites, offering a range of views from floor-to-ceiling windows to Corner Suites with 90-degree floor-to-ceiling vistas, and the largest Owner Suite at the front of the ship on the second deck with 180-degree floor-to-ceiling windows.
+The Corner Suites and Owner Suites have added amenities like an included 30-minute massage and free laundry – a nice perk after exploring in the heat and humidity of the Amazon.
+As the most spacious ship, it also has the most amenities of Delfin’s boats, with a small plunge pool on the upper deck, as well as a massage room and small gym.
+It has a spacious indoor lounge where you can enjoy a drink and air conditioning while still soaking in the views as you cruise along.

 • Size: 22 suites / Up to 44 passengers